 Chinese experience on the way to digital transformation

 Chinese experience on the sphere of digitalization is of great interest actually.
 First point we would like to mention is that Chinese society is on the way to develop a so called “super application” – in other words, an application with a huge amount of functionality that consists of several modules.
 We are talking about WeChat application now.
 Initially this was just a chatting application which eventually was improved significantly with various functionality, such as, for example, payment service, social network, identification service etc. This is because WeChat initially has been created with business focus – in other words, taking into account users’ needs and addressing exactly these needs.
 We would like to pay your attention that private company Tencent deals with development and promotion of WeChat.
 As a parallel activity Chinese government creates a so called Social credit system.
-In general this team is aimed at processing of huge amount of digital data about every citizen and all citizen’s actions and encourages the given citizen by rating raising for positive actions (like visit to grandparents, for example).
-What’s more, the system decreases the citizen’s rating in case of negative actions, for example, breach of law or overdue bill payment.
-As a result users-citizens with low rating have limited acces for servives, for example, are not allowed to get a loan or buy a plane ticket or even rent a bicycle.
+In general this system is aimed at processing huge amount of digital data about every citizen and all citizen’s actions and encouraging the given citizen by rating raising for positive actions (like visit to grandparents, for example).
+What’s more, the system decreases the citizen’s rating in case of «negative actions», for example, breach of law or overdue bill payment.
+As a result, users-citizens with low rating have limited acces to servives, for example, are not allowed to get a loan or buy a plane ticket or even rent a bicycle.

 Complete implementation of such system is planned in the year 2020.
 As well, Chinese government is actively cooperating with Tencent and some other software development corporations in development of the social credit system.